awwright/http-progress/draft-wright-http-patch-byterange.md

 # Modifying a content range with PATCH

 Although the Content-Range header cannot be used in requests directly, it may be used in conjunction with the PATCH method {{RFC5789}} and a media type that specifies a subset of bytes in a document, at a particular offset.
-This document re-uses the `multipart/byteranges` media type, and defines the `message/byterange` media type, for this purpose.
+This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" media type, for this purpose.

-Servers SHOULD NOT accept requests that begin writing after the end of the file.
+Servers SHOULD NOT accept requests that begin writing after the end of the resource.
 This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
-For example, writing at byte 601 of a file where bytes 0-599 are defined; this would leave byte 600 undefined.
+For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.

 Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of prior writes.
 This is equivalent to another client or the server writing out any regions that haven't been written by the client; future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.